tjbryanttnt-source/consulting-site/about.md

     <div class="media-body">
       <span class="eyebrow">About TNT</span>
       <h2>Experienced CRM and growth consultants</h2>
-      <p>We are a team of senior CRM platform implementation consultants with backgrounds in foundational data strategy, product verticals, channel enablement, and operations.
-Our philosophy is simple: align on outcomes, work transparently, and deliver iteratively.</p>
+      <p>We help organizations connect data, teams, and tooling so marketing can ship with confidence.
+Our senior consultants bring backgrounds in data strategy, platform implementation, channel activation, and operations.</p>
-      <p>Our experts have led initiatives at small companies, Fortune 500 clients, and agencies across industries, bringing a pragmatic, data‑informed approach to every engagement.</p>
+      <p>We’ve led initiatives for startups and enterprises alike.
+Expect pragmatic advice, tight execution, and outcomes you can measure.</p>
     </div>
   </div>
 </section>